-Canada’s technology sector is a major economic driver and will continue to grow in importance.
-As the world moves closer towards a digital economy, technology-based companies will become essential to driving GDP, providing high-paying jobs, and innovating a variety of other industries.
+Canada’s technological industry is a major economic driver and continues to expand immensely, surpassing many sectors along its way.
+As the world moves closer towards a digital economy, technology-based companies have become essential to driving gross domestic product (GDP), providing high-paying jobs, and innovating a new world through the research and development of advanced technology.

 Canada’s Technology Industry: By the Numbers

-- Canada’s tech sector provides high-paying jobs, with an average salary of $67,000 compared to the national average of approximately $48,000.
+- Canada’s tech sector provides high-paying jobs, with an average salary of $78,070 compared to the average private sector salary of approximately $51,794.

-Canadian tech firms invested $9.1 billion on innovation in 2015 alone, easily making it the largest sector for R&D spending in the entire Canadian economy.
-Despite this, there is still significant room for growth when it comes to driving innovation on a global stage.
+The Canadian tech industry is the largest sector for research and development (R&D) spending for the entire Canadian economy.
+Yet despite the investments that go into tech innovation, there is still significant room for growth when it comes to driving advancement on a global stage.

-Despite not fostering innovation as well as some countries around the world, 84% of Canada’s technology companies are profitable.
-Since many tech companies in Canada are relatively new startups, there is potential for significant revenue growth within Canada’s tech industry.
+Despite not fostering innovation as well as other countries around the world, Canada continues to rise at a significant rate in the tech sector with each given year.
+And since many tech companies in Canada are relatively new startups, there is potential for significant revenue growth within Canada’s tech industry.

 Accenture Consulting, a global professional services and consulting firm, reports that Canada’s tech sector is outperforming the rest of Canada’s economic sectors.
-Growing faster than any other sector on the Toronto Stock Exchange (TSX) since the start of 2013, the tech sector is currently valued at $250-billion.
+Growing faster than any other sector on the Toronto Stock Exchange (TSX), ICT sector revenues have grown from $158 billion to $210 billion from 2013 to 2019, a substantial 30% increase.

 Second and third-round funding is accelerating as well; whereas additional rounds of venture capital funding usually take 7-8 years to materialize for Canadian tech startups, that gap is decreasing to 2-3 years, a similar time period which is leveraged by tech startups in California’s Silicon Valley.

-Accelerated venture capital investments made to Canadian tech startups is a clear sign of the increasing potential for long-term profitability among these companies, and increasing startup quality.
+Accelerated venture capital investments made to Canadian tech startups is a clear sign of the increasing potential for long-term profitability among these companies, and generating a higher chance of success.

 Canadian Government Funding for the Tech Sector